 The Carrizo Springs Consolidated Independent School District (CSCISD) has entered into an Interlocal Agreement to cooperatively operate its special education programs under the authority of Tex.
 Ed.
 Code § 11.157.
-The RDSPD and SWCVI Special Education Services Cooperative may provide for the efficient delivery of legally required special education and related services to the Carrizo Springs Consolidated Independent School District (CSCISD)'s eligible students with disabilities as set forth in the Interlocal Agreement, including the implementation of these Special Education Operating Procedures.
+The RDSPD and SWCVI Special Education Services Cooperative may provide for the efficient delivery of legally required special education and related services to the Carrizo Springs Consolidated Independent School District's eligible students with visual, blind, deaf and hard of hearing disabilities as set forth in the Interlocal Agreement, including the implementation of these Special Education Operating Procedures.

-1. CHILD FIND
+1.0 CHILD FIND